Book Review: Escaping The Housing Trap

 Many proponents of social justice believe in a Right to Housing.
 This right entitles all people to be housed in healthy, safe, and desirable accommodations regardless of a person’s ability to afford to pay for those accommodations.
 Any gap between what households can afford and the cost of minimum standard housing is seen as a need.

-Supply, Demand, and the Market When there is demand for a product or service, there are a few ways that demand can be satisfied.
+When there is demand for a product or service, there are a few ways that demand can be satisfied.
 Demands for goods and services can be provided in a marketplace, through private charity, by a publicly-funded government service, or through other means.

 When a person is willing to pay for a good or service, but does not have the capacity to pay someone else to provide that good or service for a mutually agreed upon price, that demand cannot be satisfied through the marketplace.
 If there is an ability to pay for a product or service, but no one willing or able to provide for that demand, a market has yet to emerge to satisfy the opportunity.
 Only when there is a convergence between one’s willingness and capacity to pay someone else for a product or service AND an ability to provide that good or service for an agreeable price can a marketplace begin to emerge to satisfy demand through competition among providers and consumers.
 Absent this convergence, either charity, the State, or another means is required to subsidize, or provide, that product or service.